Health Care Almanac

 Title (Z to A)

-More than two-thirds of Californians get their health insurance through private carriers.
+More than half of Californians get their health insurance through private carriers.
 This infographic shows how the largest plans stack up in terms of enrollment and revenue.